The Perfect Spicy Colombian Sauce (Ají Picante) for Empanadas

 • Green Onions, diced

-• Habañero Pepper, deseeded and finely diced
+• Hot Pepper: Habañero Pepper, deseeded and finely diced (optional) if you prefer spicy and Jalapeño

 • Jalapeño Pepper